Friday, February 19, 2016

 Instead, what is happening today is the reverse, as powerful lobbying groups continue to push preemption bills on a state level that prohibit municipalities from enacting and enforcing breed-specific laws.
 Mercifully, over the last two years legislatures in 10 different states have rejected these bills, 86% have failed to pass.
 Currently seven states face this type of legislation in 2016, including: Georgia, Idaho, Kentucky, Michigan, Missouri, North Carolina and Washington.4

-Our call to action this year is to use our statistics and charts in correspondence with local and state officials, especially the chart showing 11-years broken down by year that depicts how heavily two breeds, pit bulls and rottweilers, dominate fatal attacks.
-As the CDC study stated 16-years ago, back when the death rate of the two breeds was 9% lower than today, "there appears to be a breed-specific problem with fatalities."
+Our call to action this year is to use our statistics in correspondence with local and state officials, especially the chart showing 11-years broken down by year that depicts how heavily two breeds, pit bulls and rottweilers, dominate fatal attacks.
+As the CDC study stated 16-years ago, back when the percentage of deaths inflicted by the two breeds was lower than today, "there appears to be a breed-specific problem with fatalities."
 Our data shows this remains true and has worsened.

 2U.S. human population 1975, U.S. Census Bureau and the estimated dog population in the U.S. during the late 70s noted in: Traumatic Deaths from Dog Attacks In the United States, by Pickney LE.
 Kennedy LA, Pediatrics, 1982;691:193-196.

 3This grouping includes: American bulldogs, mastiffs and bullmastiffs, presa canarios and cane corsos.

 4Just prior to publishing we learned that Washington State Rep. Appleton's bill failed for the third year in a row.